 1. The first task is to create a node that makes the drone follow simple circle in open loop.
 You should publish to the /cmd_vel topic.
 There is a template called open_loop_template.py that might be useful.
-It is located in its own ROS package planner_template.
-You should copy it to a catkin workspace (there are several of them in the virtual box or you can create your own, follow the tutorials) and compile it as described here.
+You should copy it to a catkin workspace (follow the tutorials to create a catkin workspace and a package) and compile it as described here.
+Don't forget to make the file executable!
 There are also two copies of the tutorials files listener and talker for anyone new to ROS.
 Your rqt_graph should look similar to the case with a keyboard.
 Run your node by